Is Hillary Grooming Chelsea Clinton for White House In 2020 – Chelsea Vs Trump? [Opinion]

 The Clinton family is very much like a dynasty.
 With Hillary’s chances at a 2020 run looking dead in the water, are they bringing Chelsea up as their next Clinton offering?
 There is some evidence that this may be the case, but would this be a move the Democratic Party would even entertain?

 Believe it or not there is already a Facebook page for Chelsea Clinton for President.
 Is this a way to demonstrate just how serious people are about this?
 If so, what does it mean with the site having only one lone member?
-Still there are tweets and Facebook posts regarding the possibility of Chelsea making a bid for the White House, as seen below.
+Still, there are tweets and Facebook posts regarding the possibility of Chelsea making a bid for the White House, as seen below.

 There has been plenty of buzz around Chelsea considering a 2020 Senate run for some time now, as seen in an article from Raw Story back in February.
 This would be more of a traditional step on the political ladder on the way to a White House run, but you are talking about the Clinton family and traditional politics doesn’t seem to be their MO.